 My final mod was the addition of wooden siding.
 I’ve always wanted weatherproof cargo hauling without committing to a large cargo trailer.
 And, as petty as it seems, I also dislike picking fallen leaves out the crevices between the wood floor and mesh sides.
 Adding 3/4″ plywood sides accomplished several things: 1) weatherproofing for the cargo (rainproof, but not watertight); 2) durable protection for the mesh siding; 3) mounting options for more tie down rings; and 4) more stability since the plywood adds about 100 lbs to the ride.
 With nearly every part of the trailer now being heavier, there’s less vibration or rattling and the suspension is pre-loaded for a better empty ride.
 I haven’t found a drawback to the wooden sides yet, with the possible exception of needing extra paint each spring.

 The only possible negative I can think of about my trailer, a trait that I get asked about a lot, is its tendency to rust.
 It’s true that many Carry-On trailers have rust on them before they even leave the store.
 I think that nearly any steel trailer at this price will see rust in its future.
 The paint on the front of the trailer and fenders is especially prone to chipping/rusting due to rocks being kicked up by the tow vehicle.
 To combat rust, I started by choosing the specimen with the least amount of visible rust.
 I immediately spot-sprayed with a rust-converting spray paint and then a topcoat of gloss black enamel.
-The plastic replacement fenders eliminate a potential home for rust, too.
+The plastic replacement fenders eliminate a usual home for rust, too.
 My 4×6′ trailer got a new coat of spray paint every year or two and was still in great shape when I sold it after 13 years.
-I have no reason to believe that my “baby trailer” won’t last just as long, if not even longer, since it suits my needs even better than the 4×6.
+I have no reason to believe that my 2015 “baby trailer” won’t last just as long, if not even longer, since it suits my needs even better than the 4×6.